Tilt-A-Whirl: History

 Herbert Sellner invented the Tilt-A-Whirl in 1926 at his Faribault, Minnesota, home.
 In 1927, the first 14 Tilt-A-Whirls were built in Sellner's basement and yard.
 Sellner Manufacturing opened its factory in Faribault and the ride debuted at the Minnesota State Fair.
 More than a thousand rides were eventually built.
 Some of the rides produced in the 1940s and 1950s are still in operation.

 The earliest Tilt-A-Whirls were constructed of wood, powered by gas motors, and featured nine cars.
-Modern rides are constructed of steel, aluminum and fiberglass, and are powered by seven small electric motors, and has seven cars.
+Modern rides are constructed of steel, aluminum and fiberglass, and are powered by seven small electric motors, and have seven cars.

 In 1995, Tovah Sellner took over Sellner Manufacturing after the loss of her husband Bruce Sellner; her daughter Erin Sellner joined her in 1998 and the two of them ran the business together.

 After economic downturns in the early 2000s, the Tilt-A-Whirl was not selling as well as it used to, despite new colors and innovations, such as the Generation Five Tilt-A-Whirl which included fiberglass cars and an open design.
 In 2011, after Sellner Manufacturing missed loan payments from the Economic Development Authority of Faribault, the company was purchased by Larson International Inc, which continues to manufacture the Tilt-A-Whirl.